 - Where practical, the parent will be asked to bring in the required dose each day.
-When the school stores medicine it will be have a pharmacy label with the name of the pupil, the name and dose of the drug and the frequency of the administration. - Where a pupil needs two or more prescribed medicines, each should be kept in a separate container. - Medicines will be kept in a secure place not accessible to pupils.
-Medicines are not locked, but kept in class containers in the Welfare room. - Inhalers and Eczema creams to be kept in class containers in the welfare room.
+When the school stores medicine it will be labelled with the name of the pupil, the name and dose of the drug and the frequency of the administration. - Where a pupil needs two or more prescribed medicines, each should be kept in a separate container. - Medicines should be kept in a secure lockable place not accessible to pupils. - Inhalers and Eczema creams to be kept in class containers in the welfare room.